andypayne/dev_cheatsheet/opencv_notes.md

 - Note the python 3 flags, which are required to use python 3 instead of python 2.
 - No `ENABLE_FAST_MATH` or `CUDA_FAST_MATH` - [no IEEE compliance](https://answers.opencv.org/question/222056/fast-math-flags-enable_fast_math-and-cuda_fast_math/)
 - No `WITH_CSTRIPES`
+- Use the deprecated option `OPENCV_GENERATE_PKGCONFIG=YES` to generate a `opencv4.pc` file to be used with `pkg-config`, which many makefiles still use.

 My cmake script is here: [`opencv_cmake.sh`](opencv_cmake.sh).
 And inline: